A Python Reading List by Wesley Chun

 Learn Python the Hard Way third edition by Zed Shaw, 2013

 This series takes a completely different approach: the author forces you to code and code correctly, then explains what you did and why.
 But since you already had to experience it, you pick up programming skills more quickly.
 This book is also suitable for those who have never programmed before, and is "brutally-friendly" for these readers.

 For Kids and Other Complete Beginners

 This is where our next list comes in: a list of Python books for those who have never programmed before, including children; hence the name of the list.

 - Hello World!
 Computer Programming for Kids and Other Beginners second edition by Warren Sande and Carter Sande, Manning

 - Invent your Own Computer Games with Python second edition by Al Sweigart

 - Python for Software Design: How to Think Like a Computer Scientist by Allen B. Downey, Jeff Elkner and Chris Meyers, Green Tea Press

-- Python Programming for the Absolute Beginner by Michael Dawson, Course Technology
+- Python Programming for the Absolute Beginner third edition by Michael Dawson, Course Technology

 These books are often used to teach children how to program because they involve using Python to write game programs.
 What could be more fun than that?